 Tools for writing using a computer fall into two broad camps.
 On the one side we have WYSIWIG word processing applications like Microsoft Word, Apple Pages, and Google Docs.
 They allow not only the typing of text but also real-time formatting and display.
 These applications are familiar to most, and are the dominant ones used in higher-ed today.
 They also tend to be expensive (or available only to those with institutional affiliation), suffer from issues of feature-bloat and unnecessary make-overs, and use proprietary non-human-readable file formats.

 In contrast to the WYSIWIG editors stands the text editor.
 It operates on plain text, human readable, files.
 And its main purpose is to parse text in the most efficient way possible.
-It does not display a page as it will look when printed.
+It does not (typically) display a page as it will look when printed.
 There are many, many text editors one can choose from them, and the two most well-known—emacs and vim—are free.

 As far as I can tell there are basically three main reasons to prefer a text editor over a word processing application.